Honors in the Major

 Application

 Ready to apply?
-Complete the Honors in the Major application and submit it to the Anthropology undergraduate program director, the faculty sponsor, and the undergraduate academic advisor.
+Complete the Honors in the Major application with your faculty sponsor and submit it to the Anthropology undergraduate program director, the faculty sponsor, and the undergraduate academic advisor.
+Applications for AY 24-25 must be received before May 15, 2024.